Using codemagic.yaml

 windows_x2Windows

-Note: The mac_pro, linux_x2 and windows_x2 are only available for teams and users with billing enabled. mac_mini_m2 is only available on fixed price annual plan.
+Note: Instance types linux_x2, windows_x2 and mac_mini_m2 are only available for teams and users with billing enabled.

 Environment

-environment: section specifies the environment variables, variable groups and build machine software versions.
+environment: section specifies the environment variables and their respective group and build machine software versions.

 Environment variable groups